1. Who we are: MSC Cruises and the companies of our group

 c.
 Sending you personalised newsletters and communications according to your preferences

-When you write us a message using the “Contact us” page and indicate that you wish to receive personalised information about our products and services by clicking the consent box, we will contact you via email or SMS to let you know our latest offers and cruise products that we think might be of interest to you.
+When you write us a message using the “Contact us” page and indicate that you wish to receive personalised information about our products and services by clicking the consent box, we will contact you via email, SMS or WhatsApp to let you know our latest offers and cruise products that we think might be of interest to you.
 Similarly, you have the opportunity of providing your informed and specific consent to receive personalised information from us when you sign up for our Newsletter, when you enrol in the MSC Voyagers Club, when you request a brochure or a call from us, as well as when you sign up for a ship visit or participate in one of the competitions we organise on our Website.
 In all the cases above, it is not mandatory to provide your consent to receive personalised messages and offers from us, but without your consent we will not be able to send you personalised offers.
 Since the processing of your data for the purposes indicated above is based on your specific consent (Article 6.1(a) GDPR), you can revoke this consent at any time by clicking on the “unsubscribe” link at the bottom of a marketing email received from us or by using the contact email address provided in section 1 of this notice.
 Before you board the cruise ship, we will also register your interest in receiving special personalised offers in your cabin.
 For example, if you are travelling with children, we will send you specific information about the events we organise for children on board.
 You can choose not to provide this consent, but in that case you will not receive personalised messages in the cabin during the cruise.
 We will process your personal data on the basis of our legitimate interests in informing you of the on-board promotions that are active during your cruise and that may enhance your cruise experience (Article 6.1(f) GDPR).
 You can obtain information about the balancing test upon request by using the contact email address provided in section 1 of this notice.
 In addition, when you browse our Website, we use profiling cookies that can track some information about you, provided that you consent to our use of such cookies.
 We use this information to make the Website more intuitive and to suggest products or services that may be of interest to you.
 You can find more information about our use of cookie and other tracking technologies used on the Website below.

 d.
 Sending you information about similar products and services to the ones you already booked